Garden & Pool

 • Disruption of Microbial Activity: High salt levels in the soil can also negatively affect soil microbial activity, reducing the beneficial interactions between plants and soil microbes.
 This disruption can further impact the overall health and nutrient cycling in the surrounding ecosystem.

-If you suspect that you’ve added too much salt, consult with a pool professional to determine the best course of action for restoring the proper salt balance in your pool.
+If you suspect that you’ve added too much salt, you might want consult with a pool professional to determine the best course of action for restoring the proper salt balance in your pool.
+DIY options include:

 Additionally, follow the manufacturer’s guidelines and recommendations for your specific saltwater system to ensure the pool operates effectively and safely.